top of page

 Do's

-- Prepare the following roughly 12 ramekins or potatoes/any vegetable or fruit to use as an incense holder.
-15 incense sticks, a few white candles (tea lights inside a glass tumbler works well as a wind shield), lighter, afterlife road ticket 路票 (1st 7th day only), paper offerings, joss paper money folded into ingots.
-For the altar 3 bowls of rice with 3 pairs of chopsticks as we believe on this day the deceased may also bring back guests or underworld officers that have come to guide them to the afterlife.
-Some meat, pork belly, chicken, duck.
-Remember to sprinkle some salt on top of the meat (this is to add flavour) and 3 small plates of sliced raw ginger.
-The 1st 7th day you do not offer meat.
+For the altar, prepare 3 bowls of rice with 3 pairs of chopsticks, as we believe the deceased may also bring back guests or underworld officers who are guiding them to the afterlife.
+Also prepare some meat, such as pork belly, chicken or duck.
+Remember to sprinkle a little salt on top of the meat to add flavour, along with 3 small plates of sliced raw ginger.
+On the 1st 7th day, meat is not offered.

-- Calculate the 7th day correctly A lot of people get this wrong.
-If your loved one passed away on Tuesday Morning at 3am then the 7th day would be (counting from Tuesday) Monday right? yeah technically this is correct but when we perform the rituals we do them the DAY BEFORE so Sunday!
-We believe that holding the ceremony in the evening of the day before will roll into the next day to allow time for the soul to return.
+• Calculate the 7th day correctly.
+A lot of people get this wrong.
+For example, if your loved one passed away on a Tuesday morning at 3am, then the 7th day would technically be Monday, counting from Tuesday.
+However, when we perform the rituals, we do them the evening before, so in this example it would be Sunday.
+We believe that holding the ceremony on the evening before allows it to roll into the next day and gives the soul time to return.

-- Start the incense in the evening so when the sky is completely dark as the soul won't be able to be guided back during the day light.
+• Start the incense in the evening, when the sky is completely dark.
+It is believed that the soul cannot be guided back properly in daylight.

-- Always put your own safety first and burn joss paper in a large metal heatproof drum outdoors if possible
+• Always put safety first.
+Burn joss paper outdoors in a large, heatproof metal drum if possible.

 Dont's

-- Don't leave your joss paper burning unattended - put your safety first and always keep a fire extinguisher or some water near by.
+• Don’t leave burning joss paper unattended.
+Always put safety first and keep a fire extinguisher or some water nearby.

-- Don't hold a ceremony on the 4th week as this is considered an unlucky number so we skip this week.
+• Don’t hold a ceremony on the 4th week.
+The number 4 is considered unlucky, so this week is usually skipped.

-- Don't worry if you can't do all or any of these, or if you forget.
-There are so many adaptions to these customs and like my mum says, as long as you have the heart.
+• Don’t worry if you cannot do all of these things, or if you forget something.
+There are many different variations of these customs and, as my mum says, as long as you have the heart, that is what matters.

 The Wake